taoroalin/traverse-text/readme.md

 Maybe make bracket auto close not happen when you're right in front of word??

+When there is cross-graph linking, load graphs when they're needed before first render, then do others in 50ms chunks

 # Working on right now

 Seperating core state (strings & child structure) from backrefs / pagesFromTitle